webnovel

 Tonks wiped at her face with a sleeve and it was too dark to see if she was crying, but Harry assumed so.
 "What would it take for people to actually believe I could manage what I want?" she whispered.
 Harry got the feeling they weren't talking about the letter anymore.

 "I have a question for you, Tonks," Harry said, causing the girl to look up.
 She had chosen to not ask further questions, this was clear, so he could trust her with some more information.
 Maybe move her ass into gear.
-With her pace of learning she'd just die against the first slightly competent death eater she faced.
+With her pace of learning, she'd just die against the first slightly competent Death Eater she faced.

 Flitwick already knew anyway.
 So what was the point of hiding it?

-He concentrated on a point between where his and Tonks' eyes meet and created a small flame, a flicker, barely, but enough to light the room.
+He concentrated on a point between where his and Tonks' eyes met and created a small flame, a flicker, barely, but enough to light the room.
 He flexed his will into a wandless finite, and the ropes binding him disappeared.

 "Do you think I'm a genius?" he asked, as the girl's eyes widened to an almost comical degree.